imagej/imagej.github.io/_pages/plugins/snt/manual.md

 Lists commands for I/O operations.
 Most are self-explanatory.
 Noteworthy: <img src="/media/SNT-From-Open-Image-Prompt.png" title="fig:" width="200" />

--   {% include bc content='Choose Tracing Image| '%} Specifies the image to trace on without having to restart SNT.
+-   {% include bc path='Choose Tracing Image| '%} Specifies the image to trace on without having to restart SNT.
 To trace on an image currently open in ImageJ, use *From Open Image...*.
 A prompt with the currently open images will appear, allowing selection of one.
 To browse for an image file, use *From File...*.
 You should toggle the *validate spatial calibration* checkbox to ensure the image to be imported is compatible with the existing one.

 <!-- -->

--   {% include bc content='Import| Labels (AmiraMesh)...'%} This option assumes you are tracing on the same spatial coordinates of an annotated neuropil, for which compartments have been segmented (*labeled*) and stored in an [Amira](https://amira.zib.de/) labels file.
+-   {% include bc path='Import| Labels (AmiraMesh)...'%} This option assumes you are tracing on the same spatial coordinates of an annotated neuropil, for which compartments have been segmented (*labeled*) and stored in an [Amira](https://amira.zib.de/) labels file.
 Once loaded, SNT will report the name of the compartments in the ImageJ status bar when hovering over the image.

 <figure><img src="/media/SNT-MouseLight-Remote-Loader-Prompt.png" width="200" /></figure>

--   {% include bc content='Import| Remote Databases| '%} Allows import of neuronal reconstructions from the [FlyCircuit](http://www.flycircuit.tw/), [MouseLight](https://ml-neuronbrowser.janelia.org/) and [NeuroMorpho](http://neuromorpho.org/) remote databases.
+-   {% include bc path='Import| Remote Databases| '%} Allows import of neuronal reconstructions from the [FlyCircuit](http://www.flycircuit.tw/), [MouseLight](https://ml-neuronbrowser.janelia.org/) and [NeuroMorpho](http://neuromorpho.org/) remote databases.

 <!-- -->

--   {% include bc content='Export As| SWC| '%} Allows export of all traced paths in the [SWC](SNT__FAQ#swc) file format, the most common format for representing neuronal reconstructions.
+-   {% include bc path='Export As| SWC| '%} Allows export of all traced paths in the [SWC](SNT__FAQ#swc) file format, the most common format for representing neuronal reconstructions.
 Note that you can also export subsets of paths using the [Path Manager](#Path_Manager "wikilink").
--   {% include bc content='Save Measurements...'%} Allows export of measurements generated by the *Measure...* and *Quick Measurements* commands in the [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) file format.
+-   {% include bc path='Save Measurements...'%} Allows export of measurements generated by the *Measure...* and *Quick Measurements* commands in the [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) file format.
--   {% include bc content='Reset SNT and Restart...'%} Resets all preferences and restarts SNT.
+-   {% include bc path='Reset SNT and Restart...'%} Resets all preferences and restarts SNT.

 <div align="left">